cjdbarlow/Part-One/csf.md

     * **Caudally**, to the **spinal subarachoid space** via the **central canal**

 ##Reabsorption
+Reabsorption of CSF:
-Reabsorption of CSF occurs in the **arachnoid villi**, which are located in the **dural walls** of the **sagittal** and **sigmoid sinuses**.
-85% of reabsorption occurs in intracranial arachnoid villi, with the remainder by spinal arachnoid villi.
-Reabsorption is predominantly via pinocytosis and opening of extracellular fluid spaces.
+* Occurs in the **arachnoid villi**, which are located in the **dural walls** of the **sagittal** and **sigmoid sinuses**
+  * 85% of reabsorption occurs in intracranial arachnoid villi
+  * Remainder by spinal arachnoid villi
+* Is predominantly via pinocytosis and opening of extracellular fluid spaces
+* Is **pressure-dependent**

-CSF reabsorption is **pressure-dependent**, and reabsorption occurs when the CSF pressure is **1.5mmHg greater** than venous pressure.
+  * Reabsorption occurs when the CSF pressure is **1.5mmHg greater** than venous pressure
   Typically an ICP <7mmHg results in minimal CSF reabsorption.
 Above this, CSF absorption increases in a linear fashion up to 22.5mmHg.

 ---
 ##References
-Power and Kam
-Guyton
+1. Kam P, Power I. Principles of Physiology for the Anaesthetist.
+3rd Ed.
+Hodder Education.
+2012.
+2. Hall, JE, and Guyton AC.
+Guyton and Hall Textbook of Medical Physiology.
+11th Edition.
+Philadelphia, PA: Saunders Elsevier.
+2011.